MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 With this integration, behavioral analytics data is moved between Azure and your partner application through an [Azure Data Factory pipeline](/azure/data-factory/concepts-pipelines-activities).

 This pipeline needs to be installed by a *partnered-provided* Managed application in the customer’s Azure tenant.
-The pipeline must do the following:
+The pipeline must do the following tasks:

 1. Extract data from Microsoft 365 to a temporary storage location in the customer’s tenant.
 1. Copy data from the temporary location to a Blob Storage account owned by your application, with a [Shared Access Signature (SAS) key](/azure/storage/common/storage-sas-overview) that you generate, and is entered when the application is installed by the customer.